Skip to main content

 Remote Jobs and Economic Development Program

-A $185 million Community Jobs and Business Fund will be an important element of the RJED program and responds to what communities have overwhelmingly asked for.
-As part of this fund, community organisations can identify projects the community needs and apply for funding of minor capital and equipment.
+A $185 million Community Jobs and Business Fund is an important element of the RJED program and responds to what communities have asked for.
+As part of this fund, community organisations can identify jobs and projects the community needs, and when applying for jobs, are also able to apply for funding of minor capital work and equipment.

-There will also be a focus on young people to improve their employment opportunities once they’ve finished school.
+There will also be a focus on young people to improve their employment opportunities once they have finished school.

 You can read: